Bachelor of Science in Computing in Interactive Digital Art and Design SE615

 What will I be able to do when I finish the course?

-You will be visual design literate within the digital art space and be able to effectively use colour, form, light and composition.
-After graduating you will be ready to contribute to the development and preparation of prototypes and style determination of games, applications and entertainment media.
+effectively use colour, form, light and composition.
+Graduates will be ready to contribute to the development and preparation of prototypes and style determination of games, applications and entertainment media.

 What are the minimum entry requirements?